oleksiikartashovde-glitch/AISA-11.1---BCIO/docs/REFERENCE_UserGuide.md

 |51  |19  |Correspondence and requests for materials should be addressed to T.-Y.O.                                            |corresponding author / contact source           |Source              |BCIO:010002.00.04.so                           |person source                                           |A person who is the bearer of a behaviour change intervention source role.                                                                                     |

 Note: some rows are close-fit ontology assignments rather than exact literal matches, especially for engineering-specific items such as weighted sampling, thresholds, and algorithm specification, because the paper is a technical deployment study and those phrases do not have direct one-to-one labels in the loaded ontology set.
 The page-18 row is intentionally preserved with empty ontology fields to keep full page coverage.

+## When this design-support logic is most relevant

+This extended design-support logic is especially relevant when:

+* budget and target population are known before design begins
+* intervention options must be screened for affordability before deep diagnostic expansion
+* the likely failure may sit above or beyond the subject level
+* transfer from intervention context to target-use context is a material concern
+* the user needs structured decision support rather than ontology lookup alone